cap-js/docs/about/best-practices.md

 ### Passive Data

-As, for the aforementioned reasons, we can't use static classes to represent data at runtime, there is also no reasonable way to add any behavior to data objects.
+As, for the previously mentioned reasons, we can't use static classes to represent data at runtime, there is also no reasonable way to add any behavior to data objects.
 So in consequence, all data has to be passive, and hence all logic, such as for validation or field control 'determinations' has to go somewhere else → into event handlers.

 > [!tip]
 >